jsr6720/jsr6720.github.io/_posts/2017-06-21-the-fiefdom-syndrome.md

 ## My Review 4/5

-This book is better as a series of stories told from the perspective of Herbold who was at Proctor and Gamble and later Microsoft during key growth years.<br/><br/>Bottom line.
+This book is better as a series of stories told from the perspective of Herbold who was at Proctor and Gamble and later Microsoft during key growth years.

+Bottom line.
 Humans are ego driven and left to their own devices they will build moats around their territories.
-It's up to strong leadership to ensure the right balance of discipline and creativity move the company forward.<br/><br/>As for actual strategies Herbold touted 'simplifying IT systems' as a constant refrain, and standardization of 'web menu driven templates'.
+It's up to strong leadership to ensure the right balance of discipline and creativity move the company forward.

+As for actual strategies Herbold touted 'simplifying IT systems' as a constant refrain, and standardization of 'web menu driven templates'.
 The book is showing it's technical age while still being an entertaining read.

 ### Date Read
 2017/06/21